A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Results

 \subsubsection{T-turn}

 The final real-world experiment is an open area planning problem on the same gravel surface as the execution of the figure-eight nominal path was performed.
 The open area planning problem is shown in Figure~\ref{j1:fig:T-turn}, where the G2T with a car-like tractor is intended to change the orientation of the semitrailer with $180\degree$ together with a small lateral and longitudinal movement.
-In this scenario, the planning time for finding an optimal solution ($\gamma=1$) was only 38 milliseconds and the ARA$^*$ search explored only from 22 vertices.
-The reason why such a small amount of vertex expansions was needed is because the precomputed HLUT perfectly estimates the cost-to-go in free-space scenarios like this.
+In this scenario, the planning time for finding an optimal solution ($\gamma=1$) was only 38 ms and the ARA$^*$ search expanded only 22 vertices.
+The reason why such a small amount of vertex expansions was needed is because the precomputed HLUT perfectly estimates the cost-to-go in free-space scenarios.

 \tikzexternaldisable

 \tikzexternalenable